Walkersville Southern Railroad: Background

+Restoration and expansion

 Volunteers for the new Walkersville Southern began restoring the line in 1991.
-The State of Maryland awarded the company operation of the line south of Walkersville in 1993 and tourist trains began running to the Monocacy River in 1995.
-The bridge was rebuilt, completed in March 1996, and trains began crossing the river, 23 years after Agnes.
+The State of Maryland awarded the company operation of the line south of Walkersville in 1993.
+Tourist trains began running in 1997.
+The bridge was rebuilt, completed in March 1993, and trains began crossing the river, 20 years after Agnes.
 In 1998, the line was rebuilt to its current terminus at Maryland Route 26 in Frederick.
 Although crossing Maryland Route 26 was in the original plan to reach potential freight customers in downtown Frederick, the rise in automobile traffic over Route 26 and the departure of potential customers from Frederick led to the eventual abandonment of any further restoration plans into the city.
 Current local government plans call for the old right-of-way south of Route 26 to be converted into a hiker-biker trail.

 In November 2008, Maryland granted rights to operate three miles of right-of-way to the north, linking to the Maryland Midland Railway at North Glade Road.
 In 2013 the summer steam excursion was routed over a portion of the newly restored track.
 As of the January 1st, 2014 the north division has been restored.

+In late 2011, the Walkersville Southern railroad acquired a "rare" engine built in 1949.
+Unplanned restoration, including finding the right batteries, delayed the engine from running on the railway.

+On August 6, 2025, new railroad signals and upgraded crossings were added along the Walkersville Southern Railroad.
+Pedestrian improvements to the station were made with new crosswalks and ADA-accessible sidewalks.
+These upgrades costed one million dollars.